Christian Waller

-Christian Marjory Emily Carlyle Waller (Yandell) (2 August 1894 - 25 May 1954) was an Australian printmaker, illustrator, muralist and stained-glass artist.
+Christian Marjory Emily Carlyle Waller (nee Yandell; 2 August 1894 - 25 May 1954) was an Australian printmaker, illustrator, muralist and stained-glass artist.
 At 15 she moved to Melbourne, where she studied at the National Gallery School.
-In 1915 she married fellow-student Mervyn Napier Waller.
+In 1915 she married fellow-student Napier Waller.

-Christian Waller was Australia's only professional woman stained-glass artist until the craft revival of the 1970s and was much sought-after as an illustrator and stained-glass artist; after the War, she had a five-year waiting list and more commissions than she could execute.
+Waller was Australia's only professional woman stained-glass artist until the craft revival of the 1970s and was much sought after as an illustrator and stained-glass artist; after the Second World War, she had a five-year waiting list and more commissions than she could execute.
 Her glass adorns over 20 churches in Victoria and New South Wales.
+Waller signed and exhibited her work under her maiden name (Yandell) in her early career, but later used her married name.

 Early life

-Waller was born in Castlemaine, Victoria, to Emily and William Yandell, a plasterer, who died when she was five, when she moved to Langston Street, Bendigo to live with her sister Florence and husband Alexander James Sclater.
+Waller was born in Castlemaine, Victoria, to Emily and William Yandell, a plasterer, who died when she was five, when she moved to Langston Street, Bendigo, to live with her sister Florence and husband Alexander James Sclater.
 She was one of seven children.